Wave-Play/robo.js/packages/discord/README.md

 ## Features

-- **Easy command and event creation:** Simply create .ts or .js files in the appropriate directories.
+- **Effortless command and event generation:** Create .ts or .js files in the relevant directories.
-- **Sage:** A built-in mechanism for simplified interaction handling.
+- **Sage:** A built-in mechanism for streamlined interaction handling.
 - **Plugins:** Install npm packages and configure them in your project to extend your bot's functionality.
 - **CLI:** Includes commands like doctor, invite, and deploy for convenient bot management and deployment.
 - **RoboPlay integration:** Host your Robo-powered bots on the RoboPlay service, with both free and paid tiers available.

 ## Command Handling

-Creating commands is easy with Robo's file-based structure.
-For example, to create a /ping command, follow this structure:
+With Robo's file-based structure, creating commands is a breeze.
+For example, to create a `/ping` command, follow this structure:

 ```bash
 /src